TL;DR Summary

 Is Memorization a Good Way to Improve Vocabulary?

 Personally, I’ve never had success with rote memorization.
 I acquire vocabulary by seeing and hearing words in context—again and again.
 The more I encounter words naturally through content I enjoy, the more they stick.
+Furthermore, I’m able to use words and phrases more naturally.

 What’s the Most Effective Way to Expand Vocabulary?